cockroachdb/docs/src/current/cockroachcloud/tools-page.md

 The [available metrics](#available-metrics) are drawn directly from the CockroachDB [Prometheus endpoint]({% link {{site.current_cloud_version}}/monitoring-and-alerting.md %}#prometheus-endpoint) and are intended for use as building blocks for your own charts.

 {{site.data.alerts.callout_info}}
 Metric values and time-series graphs in Datadog are not guaranteed to match those in the [DB Console](#access-the-db-console), due to differences in how CockroachDB and Datadog calculate and display metrics.
+For more information, refer to [Differences in Metrics between Third-Party Monitoring Integrations and DB Console]({% link {{site.current_cloud_version}}/differences-in-metrics-between-third-party-monitoring-integrations-and-db-console.md %}).
 {{site.data.alerts.end}}

 #### Enable percentiles for selected metrics